haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 Although face-to-face meeting in class is the primary modality of instruction, the lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
-In-person attendance is expected for all classes throughout the semester.
+In-person attendance is generally expected for all classes throughout the semester.
 However, absence or remote attendance due any unavoidable reasons will be accommodated.
 If you need to miss a class or attend remotely, please inform me in a timely manner (if the situation permits).
 In such cases,